Emotion-Aligned Contrastive Learning Between Images and Music: Emo-CLIM Framework

 For the image encoder $ f_{Im}(\cdot) $, we use the vision transformer component of the CLIP model \cite{Radford-2021-CLIP}.
 We obtain the pre-trained model from OpenAI's official GitHub repository.\footnote{\href{https://github.com/openai/CLIP}{https://github.com/openai/CLIP}} During training, we keep the CLIP model frozen, since CLIP embeddings have been shown to be effective without fine-tuning \cite{Radford-2021-CLIP}, and our datasets are too small to fine-tune a model of this size.

-For the audio encoder $ f_{Au}(\cdot) $, we use music-specific models as well as general audio representation models.
+For the audio encoder $ f_{Au}(\cdot) $, we use music-specific and general audio representation models.
 For the music-specific models, we use two different architectures that are commonly used in the music information retrieval domain: Short-Chunk CNN \cite{Won-2020-music_tagging_evaluation} and Harmonic CNN \cite{Won-2020-HarmonicCNN}.
 Both are CNN-based architectures and take in mel-spectrogram inputs.
 Short-Chunk CNN operates on approximately 3.7-second input audio clips, while Harmonic CNN operates on 5.0-second audio clips \cite{Won-2020-music_tagging_evaluation}.
 We utilize pre-trained models---trained on automatic music tagging using the Million Song Dataset \cite{Mahieux-2011-MSD}---and obtain model weights from an open-source repository.\footnote{\href{https://github.com/minzwon/sota-music-tagging-models}{https://github.com/minzwon/sota-music-tagging-models}}

-In addition to these music-specific models, we use the audio transformer component of the CLAP model \cite{Wu-2023-CLAP}.
+For the general audio model, we use the audio component of the CLAP model \cite{Wu-2023-CLAP}.
 CLAP is a transformer-based model that operates on an audio input of 10.0 seconds.
-We downloaded the pre-trained model weights from an open-source GitHub repository.\footnote{\href{https://github.com/LAION-AI/CLAP}{https://github.com/LAION-AI/CLAP}} We selected the CLAP checkpoint that was trained without AudioSet data to ensure a fair evaluation.
+We download the pre-trained model weights from an open-source GitHub repository\footnote{\href{https://github.com/LAION-AI/CLAP}{https://github.com/LAION-AI/CLAP}}, and select the checkpoint that was trained without AudioSet data to ensure a fair evaluation.
+We keep the CLAP model frozen during training.